Congratulations! You found a place to live!

 Make an appointment to register at the Bürgeramt as soon as you sign the lease.
 The registration or Anmeldung can only be done in person but not every member of your household has to go necessarily.
 Appointments can be hard to come by and you are supposed to register the latest 14 days after you move into the flat.
 Please note that the law says 14 days after moving in and not 14 days after signing the lease.

 Registering also means that you might have to pay church tax depending on what religion you mention during the registration process.
 You will get a letter to pay the TV tax of monthly 17,50 Euro for the flat.
 You can as well update your car registration papers while registering for the new flat.

 These are the required documents for registering an address in Germany:

 - A birth certificate might be required if this is the first time you register an address.

 - Wohnungsgeberbestätigung from the landlord.

-- Important if a minor child is moving into the appartment with you: a form must be filled out in case that not both parents or other custodians go to the Bürgeramt appointment.
+- Important if a minor child is moving into the apartment with you: a form must be filled out in case not both parents or other custodians go to the Bürgeramt appointment.
 The person who is not going must fill out the form 'Einverständniserklärung des Sorgeberechtigten' (PDF).
 Bring the passport or a copy of the person who is not going.

 - Rather bring more documents and copies of any documents which might be helpful.